Speedway star Danny Ayres' inquest: Mental health system failed him, says partner

 Detectives found no note at the scene explaining his actions.

-Dr Ryan Butte, pathologist at West Suffolk Hospital, said toxicology tests found cocaine and alcohol in his system, and said the cause of death was from hanging.
+Dr Ryan Butte, pathologist at West Suffolk Hospital, in Bury St Edmunds, said toxicology tests found cocaine and alcohol in his system, and said the cause of death was from hanging.

-The inquest today heard outside the speedway season he struggled, leading him to turn to drink and drugs.
+The inquest on Monday heard that outside the speedway season he struggled, leading him to turn to drink and drugs.

-“This is when the other person in his head would take over, Danny spoke to me about hearing voices in his head when he took a mixture of drugs and alcohol.This is when Danny was a completely different person,” she said.
+“This is when the other person in his head would take over.
+Danny spoke to me about hearing voices in his head when he took a mixture of drugs and alcohol.This is when Danny was a completely different person,”said Ms Pledge.

-“I’m not going to talk about this person inside Danny's head as he hated him and so did I. He was horrible and the only piece I have after losing Danny is that he doesn’t have to fight that person anymore and neither do I.”
+“I’m not going to talk about this person inside Danny's head as he hated him and so did I. He was horrible and the only peace I have after losing Danny is that he doesn’t have to fight that person any more and neither do I.”

 Senior coroner Nigel Parsley concluded his death was a result of suicide.
 He told the court there was no evidence anyone could have predicted the actions he would take.

-“He absolutely thrived and loved speedway and for me it saved his life more than once.
+“He absolutely thrived and loved speedway and for me it saved his life more than once," added Ms Pledge.
 “When he was on a bike he literally felt normal and had a sense of belonging.
 When he was in the speedway season and you would struggle to find a more dedicated person,” said Ms Pledge about her ‘soulmate’.

 “I want him remembered as the charismatic, loving and entertaining man that he was, this is the only way I remember and love him.
 I will never have a single ounce of anger towards Danny.
 We are all left broken hearted and a huge hole is left in all our lives forever and as his partner I will always feel I couldn’t save him from the demons in his head.